 2016 - 2019

-Windows 71: Co-ordinated exhibitions in a shop window in north London that helped new and under-represented artists gain exposure.
+Window71: co-ordinated and installed exhibitions in a shop window in north London for new and under-represented artists.